 The original authors of the composition and lyrics and the publisher of the original song are correctly listed and credited in the cover song metadata.
 You can find the correct information on websites like the Easysong search engine.

-Respectively, if you intend to distribute the song outside the US, distribute the song in Download DSP, distribute physical copies of the song on CD or Vinyl, or make changes in Melody or Lyrics - a Mechanical license is needed.
+Respectively, if you intend to distribute the song outside the US, distribute the song in DSP not included in the MLC license, distribute physical copies of the song on CD or Vinyl, or make changes in Melody or Lyrics - a Mechanical license is needed.

 How can I get a Mechanical license for a cover song?